dreamqin68/test-deployment/backend-mongoDB/README.md

 ## Environment Variables

-This projectincludes a `.env` file, which contains the necessary environment variables:
+This project includes a `.env` file, which contains the necessary environment variables:

 | Variable       | Description                                                  |
 | -------------- | ------------------------------------------------------------ |